Cell Cycle Analysis

-Autophagy itself is a fundamental process in the adaptation to starvation and an efficient survival strategy in times of physiological stress.
-So rather than committing suicide, the cell degrades and recycles its inner organelles and unused proteins to maintain homeostasis and metabolic functions and ensure its survival.
 In this video, Cell death was induced by the addition of a drug (combination of imipramine and ticlopidine) to mouse glioblastoma cells (LN18).
 The cells were imaged every 60 seconds over a period of 9 hours.
 You can see the vacuolization of the cytoplasm followed by heavy lysosomal activity within these autophagic cells.
 The large autophagosomes fuse with lysosomes, which degrade the organelles and proteins from the cell’s cytoplasm.

 Special thanks to the Laboratory of Translational Oncology – Prof. Douglas Hanahan from EPFL.

 This is a very rapid process characterized by swelling of organelles, dilatation of the nuclear membrane, increased cell volume (oncosis), culminating in the disruption of the plasma membrane and subsequent loss of intracellular contents.
-ID8-ova cells (ID8 murine ovarian tumor cell line transduced with ovalbumin).
+This video shows ID8-ova cells (ID8 murine ovarian tumor cell line transduced with ovalbumin).
 NaOh was added to the medium during the acquisition to trigger this type of cell death.
 The cells were imaged for 2 minutes at a frequency of 1 image every 2 seconds.

 In this video mouse macrophages were infected with Listeria.
 The immune cells recognize the foreign danger signals within themselves, release pro-inflammatory cytokines, swell, burst and die.
 These cells were imaged for 25 minutes at a frequency of 1 image every 15 seconds.